jbock-java/either/README.md

 Sometimes, it can be desirable to put *something* into the "empty" value of an `Optional`.
 Let's call this "adding a *Left* value", since this value is no longer *empty*.
-Going from Optional from Either is as easy as mapping with `Either::right`, followed by an `orElseGet` to supply the Left value:
+Going from Optional to Either is as easy as mapping with `Either::right`, followed by an `orElseGet` to supply the Left value:

 ````java